pykao/ISLES2017-mRS-prediction/README.md

 OT_MNI152_1mm.nii.gz and OT_prob_MNI152_T1_1mm.nii.gz under brain lesion's directory

-### 3. Run gt_fiber.py
+### 3. Run fiber_tracking.py

 This script generates the fiber tracts for the subject.

-We seed in the whole brain region and find the fiber tracts pass through the lesion region
+We seed in the whole brain region and find the fiber tracts passing through the lesion region

 The outputs: